amazon-archives/amazon-cognito-identity-js/README.md

 * Download each JavaScript library and include them in your HTML, or

-* UnInstall the dependencies with npm and use a bundler like webpack.
+* Install the dependencies with npm and use a bundler like webpack.

 ## Install using seperate JavaScript files